Buying a property in Spain is usually a big step in fulfilling your dream of living in a sunny Mediterranean climate and enjoying a seaside.

 With a decision clear in your mind, you can look at any property with this fundamental conclusion guiding your choice.
 If you’re buying an apartment in Spain to let to the tourism market, you will surely then look at each property with your potential tenant’s tastes and desires in mind rather than your own.

-However, if you are planning to permanently live in Spain, that’s a totally different situation to consider.
+However, if you are moving to Spain to live there as a permanent resident, that’s a totally different situation to consider.
 It’s all about your plans, your tastes, your future and your preferences.

-While you are looking for an ideal property, it may be wise to open a bank account in Spain.
+While you are looking for an ideal property in your favourite location in Spain, it may be wise to open a Spanish bank account.

 You can transfer about 15% of your planned budget to it as working capital with which you can make deposits and pay taxes and immediate charges when you’re ready to proceed.